Charli Collier

-Charli Elionne Collier (born September 22, 1999) is an American professional basketball player for Kayseri Basketbol of the Turkish Super League.
-She was a First-Team All-Big 12 Conference selection in 2020 for the Texas Longhorns.
+Charli Elionne Collier (born September 22, 1999) is an American professional basketball player for İstanbul Gençlik SK of the Turkish Super League.
+She played two seasons for the Dallas Wings in the WNBA, where she was the first overall pick of the 2021 WNBA draft.

-She earned a bronze medal while playing for the United States in the 2016 FIBA Under-17 World Championship for Women.
+Collier played for the Texas Longhorns in college, where she was a second-team All-American and two-time first-team All Big-12 player.
+Internationally, she has represented the United States and won a bronze medal in the 2016 FIBA Under-17 World Championship for Women.

-She was drafted by the Dallas Wings as the first overall pick of the 2021 WNBA draft.
-She was waived by the Wings after her second season in the WNBA after seeing limited playing time and averaging less than 3 points per game.

 High school career

 Collier was a four-year letter winner for Barbers Hill High School in the greater Houston area.
 She was ranked the nation's top player in the Class of 2018 according to Prospects Nation and the Blue Star Report, and the No. 2 Player by espnW Hoop Gurlz.

 Collier was a 2018 McDonald's All-American, a Jordan Brand Classic participant and the 2017–18 Gatorade State Girls Basketball Player of the Year.
 She was a USA Today All-USA Texas Girls Basketball First-Team Selection in 2018 and was a finalist for the Naismith Trophy High School Player of the Year Award.

 Collier finished her prep career with 3,539 points and 1,406 rebounds.

 As a freshman in 2014–15, she averaged 17.3 points per game, 7.3 rebounds per game and 1.7 blocks per game to help her team to a 28–4 record and a Region 5A semifinals appearance.

 As a sophomore in 2015–16, Collier averaged 24.6 points per game, 9.8 rebounds per game and 2.3 blocks per game to help Barbers Hill to a 27–8 record and an appearance in the Region 5A semifinals.
 She was named the 2016 UIL District 21-5A Offensive MVP and was an All-District selection.

 As a junior in 2016–17, she helped Barbers hill to a 34–5 record, including an 18–0 record in District 21-5A, as her squad advanced to the Texas Class 5A state semifinals.
 She averaged 23.8 points per game, 10.0 rebounds per game and 3.0 blocks per game.
 Collier was named to the 2017 UIL Class 5A State All-Tournament Team and was a nominee for the Gatorade Player of the Year Award.

 As a senior in 2017–18, Collier averaged 30.9 points per game, 11.5 rebounds per game, 2.3 steals per game, 2.2 blocks per game and 2.0 assists per game in leading her team to a 38–3 record and an appearance in the Class 5A, Region 3 tournament semifinals.